John Philip Falter: 1970s and 1980s

 As the age of illustrated magazines ended during the 1970s and 1980s, Falter turned to his passions for historical and American Western themes.
 The 3M Company commissioned him for a series of six paintings in celebration of the American Bicentennial, titled From Sea to Shining Sea.
 Falter completed over 200 paintings in the field of Western art, with emphasis on the migration of 1843 to 1880 from the Missouri River to the Rocky Mountains.
 His peers honored him with election to the Illustrators Hall of Fame in 1976, and membership in the National Academy of Western Art in June 1978.

 When Falter was asked to look back over his career, he commented that he had never created a painting that he wouldn't like to do over; he always saw something he thought he could improve on.
 His output was prodigious, and by his own reckoning included over 5,000 paintings, many of which hang in museums and eminent collections.

-In 1980, a documentary video, "A View from the Standpipe: John Falter's World," was released by Nebraska Educational Television.
+In 1980, a documentary video, A View from the Standpipe: John Falter's World, was released by Nebraska Educational Television.
 It features one-on-one interviews with people who knew the artist in his Philadelphia location, and shows a number of his paintings, including some of Falter's personal paintings not often seen by the general public.
 These paintings are different from his usual subjects, and often contain humorous touches not obvious on first viewing.
 One example, "The Big Spender," is a beautiful Vermeer-like still life of a dinner plate, crystal glass and linen napkin, where a huge fly is just visible as it heads for the plate.

 Death and legacy

 John Falter died May 20, 1982, at the age of 72, at the University of Pennsylvania Hospital in Philadelphia after suffering a stroke.
 He was living in the Chestnut Hill section of Philadelphia.
 After his death, Falter's widow, Mary Elizabeth Falter, donated several paintings, personal papers, and memorabilia from his studio to the Nebraska State Historical Society.
 The material reflects Falter's career from 1930 to 1982.

-Falter's daughter, author Suzanne Falter, maintains a web-based business coaching others to fulfill their creative dreams.
-His stepson, Jay Wiley, is a freelance photographer specializing in restaurant and hospital photography.
-His stepdaughters Lisa Waitneight and Sarah Johansen are homemakers.